 Hi, everyone, we’re Andy and Suzanne Hight, and we are nomads at heart.
 Here’s the story of how we arrived at this point in our lives.

 Andy is originally from Phoenix, Arizona.
-He has lived all over the U.S., including California, Washington, Pennsylvania, Ohio, Oklahoma, Texas, and now Mississippi.
+He has lived all over the U.S., including California, Washington, Pennsylvania, Ohio, Oklahoma, Texas, and most recently Mississippi.
 I was born in North Mississippi and grew up there with the exception of three years living in Louisiana during my early childhood.
 After I started my work career, I moved from Jackson, Mississippi to Houston, Texas, where the two of us met in 1989.

 We got married on July 4, 1991 and soon afterward we started tent camping, thanks to the encouragement of some good friends who taught us the ropes.